chainer/chainer/docs/source/tutorial/trainer.rst

 :meth:`~chainer.training.extensions.dump_graph`
 ...............................................

-This method save the computaional graph of the model.
-The graph is saved in the `Graphviz`_<http://www.graphviz.org/>'s dot format.
+This method save the computational graph of the model.
+The graph is saved in the `Graphviz <http://www.graphviz.org/>_`s dot format.
 The output location (directory) to save the graph is set by the :attr:`~chainer.training.Trainer.out` argument of :class:`~chainer.training.Trainer`.